raspiblitz/raspiblitz/README.md

 ![LNBITS](pictures/lnbits.png)

-It can be used for:
+It can be used together with IP2Tor to provide:
-- Account system to mitigate the risk of exposing applications to your full balance, via unique API keys for each wallet
 - Lightning Paper Vouchers (Plugin: LNURLw)
 - Merchant Onboarding (Plugin: TPOS)